akamai/cli-property-manager/README.md

 <br>
 For example: `akamai pd promote -p MyPipeline123 -n STAGING qa jsmith@example.com`
 <br>
-This command takes the values in the templates and variable files, creates a new rule tree for the property, then saves and activates the rule tree on the selected Akamai network.
+This command takes the values in the templates and variable files, creates a new set of rules for the property, then saves and activates the property version on the selected Akamai network.

-3. Run the following command to make sure the pipeline reflects the latest activation status: `akamai pd cps <environment_name>`
+3. Once the activation is complete, run the following command to make sure the pipeline reflects the latest activation status: `akamai pd cps <environment_name>`
-<br> **Note:** Activation times vary, so you may want to wait several minutes before running this command.
+<br> **Note:** You should receive an email once activation is complete.
+Activation times vary, so you may want to wait several minutes before attempting to run this command.

 4. Repeat steps 2 and 3 until you promote your changes to all environments in the pipeline.